Bone & Joint Institute

 Joint Camp: Preparing for your surgery.

-Education is the cornerstone of Joint Camp.
+At the Bone & Joint Institute's Joint Camp, education is the cornerstone.
 Before surgery, patients meet their Care Team who are orthopaedic specialists, nurses, techs, physical therapists, and occupational therapists.

 Each patient attends the Joint Camp training session one to two weeks before his or her scheduled surgery.

-The Joint Camp is held every first and third Tuesday of the month from 1:30 PM to 2:30 PM at Canyon Vista Medical Center, third floor Family Lobby.
+The Joint Camp is held every first and third Tuesday of the month from 1:30 PM to 2:30 PM at Canyon Vista Medical Center, Thrive Center.

 The program includes education on: